Robust Comparison in Population Protocols: Conclusion and Future Work

 The algorithm we consider is guaranteed to converge to configurations where at most $\bigo( n / \log n)$ of the agents are in the ``wrong'' state.
 Hence, a single random sample from the stable solution will return the correct output with probability $\geq 1 - \bigo(1 / \log n)$.
 Notice that this is in some sense the best we could hope for with this type of dynamics, since $\Theta(n / \log n)$ agents will be in the strong state for the minority opinion by the structure of the chain.
 Further, our protocol uses $\bigo( \log n \log \log n)$ states, and converges in $\bigo(\log n)$ parallel time, w.h.p.
 We believe that the state space can be improved to $\bigo( \log n),$ which we leave for future work.

-In additional future work, we aim to consider whether further simplified dynamics exist, which would remove the need for the additional counter state used to decide the output opinions.
+As future work, it would be interesting to consider whether further simplified dynamics exist, which would remove the need for the additional counter state used to decide the output opinions.
 It would also be interesting to extend this binary comparison problem to multiple baseline states.
 While our analysis will immediately extend to the case where the count of the most populous baseline state dominates the sum of all the other baseline states, it would be interesting to examine whether finer-grained convergence conditions exist, i.e. the case of plurality.
-Finally, another interesting question for future work regards improved lower bounds for the comparison problem in this model.
+Finally, another interesting question for future work regards improved lower bounds for the comparison problem.